Youth and Families

 Does outdoor play make kids smarter?
 We know that outdoor play improves kids' physical health.
 All that fresh air and exercise – what's not to like?
 The truth is, there actually may be more to like.
 Outdoor play is increasingly linked scientifically to stronger mental muscle.
 Read more in this article from the San Jose Mercury News.

-Youth in the Outdoors
+in the Outdoors Webinar Series

 The Izaak Walton League’s three-part webinar series will help you develop a program that provides youth with positive, educational experiences with nature.